Uncertainty-Aware Explanations Through Probabilistic Self-Explainable Neural Networks: Probabilistic Prototype-Based Self-Explainable Neural Networks (Prob-PSENNs)

 \section{Probabilistic Prototype-Based Self-Explainable Neural Networks (Prob-PSENNs)}

 As mentioned above, PSENNs treat the prototypes as network parameters, for which point estimate values are computed and hence are fixed once the training is completed.
 In this section, we introduce Prob-PSENNs, which generalize the prototypes by means of defining and learning a probability distribution over their values, as we illustrate in Figure \ref{fig:BSENN_architecture}.
-The main motivations for this probabilistic formulation are discussed below.
+The main motivation for this probabilistic formulation is discussed below.

 First, for each class of the problem, there might exist several sets of prototypes $R$ capable of representing the data with comparable effectiveness.
 For illustration, let us consider a handwritten digit classification scenario, and the fact that there are several ways of representing each digit.
 This implies that there are several representative prototypes for each class.
 Consequently, instead of relying on a single set of prototypes, it might be more reasonable to consider all those possible variations in order to classify an input.
-Furthermore, in previous approaches, the number of prototypes $m$ needs to be finite and defined beforehand, even if, in practice, it might be cumbersome or infeasible to determine how many prototypes will be required to capture sufficiently diverse characterizations of the classes.
+Furthermore, in previous approaches, the number of prototypes $m$ needed to be finite and defined beforehand, even if, in practice, it might be cumbersome or infeasible to determine how many prototypes will be required to capture sufficiently diverse characterizations of the classes.
 In contrast, our probabilistic reformulation enables a more flexible way to decide the variety of the prototypes required to represent the classes, which will be determined, assuming one prototype distribution per class, by the variance of the distributions.

 Finally, the choice of the prototypes in $R$ conditions not only the output but also the explanation.
-Therefore, placing a probability distribution over the prototypes allows us to enable a novel probabilistic framework for the generation of the explanation as well, which can be employed to capture different sources of uncertainty in the explanations of the model, and thereby, produce more informative and useful explanations.
+Therefore, placing a probability distribution over the prototypes allows us to enable a novel probabilistic framework for the generation of the explanation as well, which can be employed to capture different sources of uncertainty in the explanations of the model, and thereby produce more informative and useful explanations.